danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

 ```

 The model directory of `s1` now contains a [trace.html report](../assets/trace.html) which can
-be viewed in your browser.
+be viewed in the browser.

-[Here](../assets/trace-2.html) is another report comparing the generalized rosenbrock simulations driven
+[Here](../assets/trace-2.html) is another report comparing the generalized Rosenbrock simulations driven
 by the $6$ different sample direction update configurations.